andrew-johnson-4/L1Pearls/normalize_kindof.md

            | ldr Instr
 ```

+TODO:
+1) write reference implementation of evaluation of each instruction
-TODO: prove soundness and completeness of (something) here with traditional methods.
+2) prove soundness and completeness of each instruction wrt what they are intended to accomplish

 ## Kinding Instruction Set (CISC)